techidaily/site-fox-cloud/source/_posts/eizos-boundaries-reached-the-cg318-4k-reviewed-for-2024.md

 ![coloredge_cg318-4k-ports](https://images.wondershare.com/filmora/article-images/coloredge_cg318-4k-ports.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/May-pLCUkEA?si=PGlcFZAlsp3S3beI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  EIZO ColorEdge CG318 offers the standard package for connectivity that can work well for most of office needs.
 On this 4K monitor, you will find 2 DisplayPort 1.2 Ports that assists in management of 60Hz frequency range for 4K content while ensuring higher smoothness.
 As, market is loaded with numbers of graphic cards that support 60Hz frequency range so you will not find any trouble to mange this setting.
 This monitor also consists of one USB port and 3 separate USB 3.0 ports.
 You will also find two HDMI 1.4 ports that allow easy connectivity with third party devices.
 The most disappointing thing about EIZO ColorEdge CG318 is missing HDMI 2.0 port that could otherwise assists in 60 Hz viewing experience but with this monitor you can only rely upon DisplayPort 1.2\.
 Also, it does not contain SDI connection that may disappoint the video professionals.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Feature and Performance